inhandnet/InGateway-Python-Examples/doc/ethernetip_to_azure_iot-EN.md

 - Creating a project folder
 Create a project folder named **Demo test**, and move `enip_to_azure_iot_example.py` and `enip_to_azure_iot_cert.py` downloaded from [InGateway-Python-Examples](https://github.com/inhandnet/InGateway-Python-Examples) to this folder.
   - `enip_to_azure_iot_example.py`：Based on Ethernet/IP software development kits `cpppo` and `Azure IoT Device SDK`, this demo is mainly used to collect EIP data, upload the data to the Azure IoT Hub, and remotely modify the EIP Scanner data value through the Azure IoT Hub.
 You only need to make some simple modifications to use `enip_to_azure_iot_example.py` in your EIP Scanner for testing.
-    - For detailed usage methods of the software development kit cpppo, please visit [cpppo](https://github.com/pjkundert/cpppo).
+    - For detailed usage methods of the software development kit `cpppo`, please visit [cpppo](https://github.com/pjkundert/cpppo).
-    - For detailed usage of Azure IoT Device SDK, please visit [azure-iot-sdk-python](https://github.com/Azure/azure-iot-sdk-python/tree/master/azure-iot-device).
+    - For detailed usage of `Azure IoT Device SDK`, please visit [azure-iot-sdk-python](https://github.com/Azure/azure-iot-sdk-python/tree/master/azure-iot-device).
   - `enip_to_azure_iot_cert.py`：It is the certificate script required to connect to the Azure IoT.
 You can directly use this demo without making any modification.

 <a id="install-azure-iot-tools-plugin"> </a>